argoproject/navis-documentcloud/readme.txt

 == Changelog ==

 = 0.4.3 =
+* Separate the oEmbed config options (provided as params to the endpoint) from the embed config options (encoded as params on the `url`)
 * Rename `default_page` and `default_note` options back to `page` and `note`

 = 0.4.2 =